LuisDu902/Beast/docs/README.md

 As the game changes its state, each state has its own controller and viewer.
 When running, the game doesn't know what "types" of controller and viewer will be required to create.

-**The Pattern**
+**Factory Method**

-We have applied the **Factory** pattern.
 This pattern defines an interface for creating an object, but let subclasses decide which class to instantiate.
 The Factory method lets a class defer instantiation it uses to subclasses.
 It allowed to address the identified problems as it creates objects without exposing the instantiation logic to the client (therefore allowing for higher abstraction and cleaner code)

 **Implementation**